John B. O'Reilly Jr.

-John Bernard "Jack" O'Reilly Jr. (born September 21, 1948) is the former mayor of Dearborn, Michigan serving for 15 years.
-A Democrat, he previously served for 17 years on the Dearborn City Council.
+John Bernard O'Reilly Jr. (September 21, 1948 – January 1, 2025) was an American politician who served as the 6th mayor of Dearborn, Michigan, from 2007 to 2022.
+A member of the Democratic Party, he previously served on the Dearborn City Council from 1990 to 2007.

 Career

 Dearborn City Council

-O'Reilly Jr. began his political career serving as a city councilmen for Dearborn for 17 years between 1990 and 2007.
+O'Reilly began his political career serving as Washington staff counsel and district director for then-U.S. Congressman John D. Dingell, before serving as chief of staff in the Michigan State Senate.
+He was elected as a city councilman for Dearborn for 17 years between 1990 and 2007.